jmckeeota/terraform_3_tier_ecs_example/README.md

 ![Architecture_picture](https://github.com/jmckeeota/terraform_3_tier_ecs_example/blob/master/Design.png)

 This project represents an ECS twist on the traditional three-tier web service.
-I created it mostly to become better aquainted with ECS and Terraform.
+I created it mostly to become better acquainted with ECS and Terraform.

 Tasks from ECS autoscaling are launched in an application subnet running instances of [phpmyadmin](https://hub.docker.com/_/phpmyadmin) which are connected to an RDS instance in a separate subnet.
 These tasks are accessible through an internet-facing load balancer on port 80.